atomashevic/copilot-cli-fish/README.md

 npm install -g @githubnext/github-copilot-cli
 ```

-Second step is to authenticate your GH account:
+Second step is to authenticate your GitHub account:

 ```
 github-copilot-cli auth